telerik/blazor-docs/components/gantt/overview.md

 When the total column width exceeds the width of the Gantt Chart, you will get a horizontal scrollbar.

-When the height of the rows exceeds the Height of the Gantt Chart, you will get a vertical scrollbar.
+When the height of the rows exceeds the height of the Gantt Chart, you will get a vertical scrollbar.

 ## Styling

 You can customize the rendering of the items in the [Timeline]({%slug gantt-timeline%}) by using the exposed [Templates]({%slug gantt-timeline-templates%}).

-You can also set the [`Height` of the Gantt]({%slug common-features/dimensions%}), and you can use the `Class` to provide more complex CSS rules (like ones that will be inherited in a template).
+You can also set the [`Height` of the Gantt]({%slug common-features/dimensions%}), and you can use the `Class` parameter to provide more complex CSS rules (like ones that will be inherited in a template).

 ## See Also